codenirmal99/Bank_Customer_Churn_Analysis/README.md

 Invest in marketing and promotions during peak sales seasons to maximize revenue.
 Focus on expanding and promoting products in Category A.
 Implement a customer segmentation strategy to target high-LTV customers effectively.

-###Limitations
-I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
-There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.

-###References
-SQL for Businesses by werty.
-Stack Overflow
-😄

-💻

-Heading1	Heading2
-Content	Content2
-Python	SQL
-column_1

-bold

-italic